-I find it much easier if you have a text version of your resume (and if you are using a cover letter, a text version of that too).
+You will find it much easier to apply for jobs online if you have a text version of your resume (and if you are using a cover letter, a text version of that too).
 Here’s how!

 1. → Create your resume in Microsoft Word format first

 (or if you must, other compatible word processing program) even if you are applying for jobs online.
 Some online applications take the Word version easily others don’t.

 You want a presentation resume at interviews and networking.